wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 PROTIP: To be successful at implementing Vault within an enterprise, you need to understand that a <strong>transformation in culture</strong> is often necessary.
 That means installation of Vault is dependent on effective installation of subsidiary systems such as:

-   * An employee survey system to obtain the feedback needed to get an unfiltered understanding of how people feel
+   * An employee survey system to obtain the feedback needed to get an unfiltered understanding of how people really feel
-   * An annoymouse "Suggestion Box" for individuals to communicate around gatekeepers to Executives
+   * An anonymous "Suggestion Box" for individuals to communicate around gatekeepers to Executives
    * An employee evaluation system that exposes what managers need to improve as well as what employees need to improve

+   * A system (such as Jira) to request of individual employees' actions (such as completing security updates), to ensure timely completion by every employee
-   * A system to ensure rapid response to events, such as one that escalates alerts automatically whenever response is delayed
+   * A system (such as PagerDuty) to escalate alerts automatically whenever response is delayed, to ensure rapid response to events

-   * Using metrics to identify improvements rather than for punishment, because improvements need to be team efforts
+   * A metrics collection and visualization system used to identify improvements rather than to isolate punishments, because improvements need to be team efforts
    <br /><br />

 <hr />